footballhead/pre-ablo/assets/README.md

 2. Delete DIABDAT.MPQ
 3. Merge these directories with the ones you just extracted.

 This will break music.
-To get music working, check out [music-nompq-fix](../music-nompq-fix)
+To get music working, use `music_nompq_fix` patch

-### Modify the MPQ
+### Generate pre-ablo.mpq

+We provide `package.sh` to generate our own `pre-ablo.mpq`.
+This works with the `load_mpq_customizations` patch.

+You can modify `package.sh` to include your files alongside the other Pre-ablo assets.

-**The latest Ladik's MPQ Editor will not work.** Prefer the known working version I've included in [../tools/mpqediten32_3.5.1.795](../tools/mpqediten32_3.5.1.795)
+If you are modifying the MPQ manually, **The latest Ladik's MPQ Editor will not work.**
+Prefer the known working version I've included in [../tools/mpqediten32_3.5.1.795](../tools/mpqediten32_3.5.1.795)

-Open the MPQ, then drag & drop these folders into the right place.

-## Notes

-* caves minimap doesn't 100% work, see https://gitlab.com/moralbacteria/diablo-prdemo-patches/-/issues/7
-* monsters/mage/magew.cel is actually mages.cel (since it's the required 20 frames).
-In retail, magew.cel is only 1 frame.
-*